What's next? Here are the 2017 breakout stars for each NFL team

 San Diego Chargers: TE Hunter Henry

-Antonio Gates is the future Hall of Famer, and his next touchdown will set a NFL record for tight ends.
-But Henry, who flashed immense talent as a rookie next season, will step into the spotlight by year’s end.
-He played very well as a rookie last season and should be even better this year.
+Antonio Gates is the future Hall of Famer, and his next touchdown will set an NFL record for tight ends.
+But Henry will step into the spotlight by year’s end.
+Henry flashed immense talent as a rookie last season, and should be even better this year.

 NFC WEST (Jordan Schultz)